 Both of these hormones are produced by the thyroid gland and important in metabolism, growth, and development.
 Their levels are frequently tested together with TSH levels to give a more accurate diagnosis of the thyroid problem.

-LabEspy recommends Ulta Lab Tests, Health Check USA, Walk-In Lab for this test.
+LabEspy recommends Ulta Lab Tests, Lab Testing API, Walk-In Lab for this test.